 This deposit is refundable only if cancellation occurs 90 days prior to your trip.

-Step 6: Submit completed
+Step 6: Submit your completed trip planning forms

 BMSC is highly utilized.
-Because we have limited beds and are often completely full your group numbers and gender break-down are important.
+Because we have limited beds and are often completely full, your group numbers and gender break-down are important.
 We want to ensure that everybody has an appropriate and comfortable place to sleep.

 Details about your goals are important in planning your itinerary; please be as clear and detailed as possible about what you hope to achieve while at BMSC.

-- Good rain gear – jacket, pants, and rubber boots
+- Good rain gear – jacket, pants, and rubber boots (we have lots of spare rubber boots to lend out)

 - Clothing suitable for cool, moist climate (including a hat and gloves) with at least one change

-- Sleeping bag (unless linen is requested)
+- Sleeping bag and towel (unless linen is requested during your stay in our dormitories)

 Safety is the number one priority of BMSC.
 Several school districts have conducted safety audits of our program and we have passed all audits with flying colours.
-We also have a student-centered safety committee that meets regularly and a safety officer on-site.
+We also have a safety committee that meets regularly and a safety officer on-site.
 All Education staff are trained in first aid and carry safety packs and VHF radios on all field trips.

 BMSC has a strictly enforced boating policy.
 Staff complete training with the Canadian Coast Guard including in-water rescue training as well as in-house safety training.
 All of our staff are Transport Canada trained in Marine Emergency Duties.

+A visit to Bamfield requires a fair amount of physical activity.
 Field trips often involve walking and a certain amount of travel over slippery rocks in the intertidal zone.
 Rain and sea spray are common elements of field trips – they add an exciting dimension – but participants should be prepared with proper foul weather gear.
 It is the responsibility of the group leader to be aware of the physical conditions and medical needs of participants in the group that might limit their activities in any way.
 Personal Flotation Devices (PFDs) or life jackets (provided by BMSC) must be worn at all times while on boats and on shore.
 Participants are requested to use special caution when traveling on slippery rocks, ramps, and docks.

 Students are expected to be on time for lessons, labs and field trips.
 If more preparation or relaxation time is needed, please indicate this to instructors and we will accommodate you.